install4j HelpDownload

 All components that expect user input have an optional leading label.
 The components themselves are left-aligned on the entire form.
 If you leave the label text empty, the form component will occupy the entire horizontal space of the form.

 Every form component has configurable insets.
-For vertical gaps that are meant to separate groups of form components, consider using a "Vertical spacer" form component since it makes the grouping clearer and allows to to reorder form components more easily.
+For vertical gaps that are meant to separate groups of form components, consider using a "Vertical spacer" form component since it makes the grouping clearer and allows to reorder form components more easily.

 You can preview your form at any time with the Preview Form button.
 The preview dialog performs all variable replacements of compiler variables and custom localization keys, but not of installer variables.
 Also, no initialization scripts or screen activation scripts are run.
 The preview is intended to give you quick feedback about visual aspects of your form.
 At runtime, the look and feel may be different.